Sleep Has Her House

-But this will be the last time.

-The last few sense it, withdrawing deep into the forest.
+Premise

-They cry out into the black, as the shadows pass away, into the ground.” — Opening text from Sleep Has Her HouseIn a world seemingly devoid of human beings and inhabited by only a select few animals, an undefined presence manifests, embodied as the wind.
-It passes through the valley, lake, and the woods, leaving only mysterious deaths in its wake.
+In a world seemingly devoid of humans and inhabited by only a select few animals, an undefined presence manifests, embodied as the wind.
+It passes through the valley, lake, and woods, leaving only mysterious deaths in its wake.
 As the night creeps in, the supernatural forces at work transcend into the natural, with apocalyptic consequences.

 Production

-Sleep Has Her House was directed by Scott Barley, who was also the film's producer, cinematographer, sound designer and editor.
-It was independently produced through his production company, Ether Films.
-Sleep Has Her House was not originally made for film festivals or the internet.
-The film's first draft cut had a duration of four hours, and was planned as an installation where audience members would be welcome to - in the director's own words - "take a nap" during its screening.
-Barley eventually decided to rework the film into a more condensed, consumable form for the internet and later for festivals, but has not ruled out releasing a longer cut in the future.

-Principal photography was shot on an iPhone, and took place during 2015 and 2016 in Wales and Scotland, with post-production being completed alongside ongoing production for sixteen months.
-Some of the sequences in the film consist of up to sixty separate shots invisibly stitched together in post-production, that in some cases took months to render.
+Sleep Has Her House was created solely by Barley and shot on an iPhone 6, with filming taking place throughout 2015 and 2016 in Scotland and Barley's native Wales.
+Editing happened concurrently with filming, which took 16 months.
+Some of the sequences in the film consist of up to 60 separate shots stitched together as one in post-production, which sometimes took months to render.
 The film was completed in December 2016.

+Release

+Sleep Has Her House premiered on 1 January 2017 with the launch of streaming service Tao Films.
+In April, the film launched on the online VOD platform Kinoscope.

+In 2018, Barley became the sole distributor and owner of the film, and made it available to purchase as an HD download on his website.

+A limited edition Blu-ray accompanied by a book of essays on the film was released on 20 April 2021.
+The Blu-ray included two short films, Hinterlands and Womb, which were shot and edited during the same period.
+The book included essays by Barley as well as film directors and academics from Europe, America, Asia, and Australia, with a foreword by cultural historian Nicole Brenez.
+It sold out in less than 24 hours.

+A revised and remastered version of the film was released in 2023.